 Trails & Park Grounds

 Farmington Nature Park is comprised of four areas: open field, wetlands, woodlands, and creek side.
-We are currently leasing out a portion of the open field area to a local farmer who grows corn on the property.
+We are currently leasing out a portion of the open field area to a local farmer who is harvesting hay on the property.
 The wetlands area can be accessed either by walking the nature trail or by parking on the lower parking lot and walking behind the community center.
 The wetlands is a great place for bird watching as well as our woodland area.
 There are unique plants and wildlife to discover in both areas and they seem to change with every new season.

 Birding expert and columnist of the Winston-Salem Journal, Ron Morris, identified several species of birds while visiting the park.
 Check out the link below to see the list of birds he was able to identify.
 How many can you identify?